 Sources: Eurostat, Federal Reserve Bank of Saint Louis, World Tax Indicators, and the OECD.

-The empirical specification of Panel VAR
+The empirical specification of Local Projection

 As noted in Section 1, the relationship between income inequality and growth has proven difficult to analyse for a number of reasons.
 First, the two variables may be intertwined, such that income inequality has an impact on growth; at the same time growth has an impact on income inequality.
 The failure to account for this source of endogeneity may bias the results.
 Endogeneity may also arise because of omitted variables that are correlated either with income inequality or growth.
 Second, dynamics are likely to be present, in the sense that the feedback between income inequality and growth occurs gradually over time, and with different intensities especially in the short-run.
 Third, there is no reason for which these relationships would be the same across countries.
 In fact, they may differ because of the economic structure, institutions, and inclusiveness policies, among others.
 Finally, common shocks might induce cross-section dependence and omitted variable bias.

-We use an unbalanced panel of data from 23 developed countries over the period 1990-2015 and estimated a panel vector autoregression (VAR) method (Calderon and Liu, 2003).
+We use an unbalanced panel of data from 23 developed countries over the period 1990-2018 and estimated a dynamic local projection model (Jorda, 2005), local projections (LPs) have become an increasingly widespread alternative econometric approach.
 Traditional econometric methods such as ordinary least squares (OLS) are based on mean estimates of the parameters ignoring the distribution characteristics, and do not seem to estimate the genuine relationship between growth and inequality properly because they cannot capture the interactive dynamics.
-From this perspective, the structural panel VAR model captures such interactive feedback dynamics.
+From this perspective, the structural panel VAR model captures such interactive feedback dynamics, LPs are efficient and are more robust to model misspecification.
 In this way, our paper sheds some light in identifying the relationship between economic fiscal policies, growth and inequality.

-We use a Panel VAR, which controls for country fixed-effects.
-This method results in a distribution of Impulse-Response functions permitting a much more robust inference than those relying on average estimates which assume slopes homogeneity.
+We use a Local Projection model, which controls for country fixed-effects.
+This method results in a distribution of impulseresponse functions permitting a much more robust inference than those relying on average estimates which assume commonly slopes homogeneity.
 The model allows to be fully heterogeneous amongst panel members.
 In that context, each member i = [1…M]’, let yi,t be a vector of n endogenous variables with country specific time dimensions t = [1,…Ti]’.
-To control for individual fixed-effects, we demean the data, resulting in, where represents the average of the variable for each i.
-Thus we estimate the following model, The LP impulse response function of yt with respect to xt is given by {βh}h≥0 in Eq.
+To control for individual fixed-effects, we demean the data, resulting in yi,t*=yi,t-yi, where yi represents the average of the variable for each i.
+Thus, we estimate the following model, The LP impulse response function of yt with respect to xt is given by {βh}h≥0 in Eq.
 (1).

 yt+h=uh+βhxt+γ'rt+l=1nδ'eh,lwt-l+εh,t (1)